 The Dutch “whatever” approach has not pleased the Belgians, with Brussels blaming cross-border travel for increased infections.
 “In the Netherlands, shops are still open and meetings of 100 people are still allowed — these are breeding grounds [for the virus],” Marino Keulen, mayor of the Belgian border town Lanaken, is quoted as saying by Politico.

-All recreational activities are canceled, with restaurants and bars closing through 19 April.
+All recreational activities are canceled, with restaurants and bars closing.
 Shops will close on weekends except for pharmacies and grocery stores.

 Belgian officials already had suspended classes through mid-April including the Easter holidays (though schools will remain open) and Belgians had been asked to work from home, according to Politico.

 All in all, Belgium’s approach is ranked as one of the more effective in Europe.
-Still, cases continue to rise, with Belgium’s health minister stating the peak lies ahead, and the country has the world’s third-highest number of deaths – about 141 – per million of population.
+Still, cases continue to rise, with Belgium’s health minister stating the peak lies ahead.

-Patients recovered: 4,681, one of the better outcomes in terms of a percentage of confirmed cases.
+Patients recovered: about 8,900, one of the better outcomes in terms of a percentage of confirmed cases.

-The Danes already are planning to lift coronavirus restrictions after Easter, according to Reuters.
+The Danes already are lifting coronavirus restrictions and schools are back open.
 Those restrictions were only put into place early – on 11 March – but have yielded results.
 Prime Minister Mette Frederiksen said infection rates have slowed to the point her country can at least start to plot a gradual return to normal including opening schools.

-And of course, just as Frederiksen said that, Denmark posted its highest number of coronavirus deaths on 1 April at 14, then posted the highest number of cases in a 24-hour period, 390, on 7 April, up from 312 the previous 24-hours.
-As of 5 April, Denmark is averaging about 320 new cases every 24 hours.
-And on 4 April, it recorded its highest number of deaths in 24 hours at 22, up from the previous high of 19 on 2 April.
-Deaths decreased to 18 on 5 April.
+And of course, just as Frederiksen said that, Denmark posted what was then the highest number of coronavirus deaths on 4 April at 22, then posted the highest number of cases in a 24-hour period, 390, on 7 April, up from 312 the previous 24-hours.
+On 19 April, Denmark dropped to 142 daily new cases, the lowest number since late March, and 9 deaths, the lowest figure since 6 April.

 Denmark’s biggest problem right now is its proximity to Sweden, which has done pretty much nothing in the way of implementing guidelines to stop the spread of COVID-19.
 Which is starting to cause some friction.

-Denmark closed all schools and universities on 13 March and started sending home public-sector employees with “non-critical jobs,” according to news reports.
+Denmark addressed the pandemic earlier than most countries in Europe, closing all schools and universities on 13 March and started sending home public-sector employees with “non-critical jobs,” according to news reports.
 It also banned gatherings of more than 10 people.
 Then, it closed its borders to all non-resident foreigns until 13 April.
 Only returning Danish citizens and documented residents of Denmark will be allowed into the country, according to Forbes.

 Denmark is now famous for taking only 24 hours to craft and approve Europe’s biggest rescue package.
 The government will pay 75 percent of salaries at pandemic-hit companies to avoid mass layoffs.
 It’s also celebrated as the country that “perfected the art of the lockdown.”